 Panels.
 Right click a panel and enter Panel > Panel Preferences.
 Remove Panel 2.
 Select Panel 1, uncheck Lock and move it to the main screen, then reapply Lock.
 Row size: 40.
 Add any items you like.

-Fix monitor selection with touch and stylus
+Fix monitors, touch and stylus

 Preparation